SharadChoudhury/SharadChoudhury/README.md

 4. PowerBI
 5. AWS
 6. Azure Data Factory
-7. Git
+7. Hadoop and Mapreduce
-8. Hadoop
+8. HBase
+9. Sqoop
+10. Flume
-9. Grafana
+11. Grafana
-10. InfluxDB
+12. InfluxDB
-11. Docker
+13. Docker
-12. Linux
+14. Linux

 🌟 If you are looking for a data engineer who combines strong technical skills, a passion for problem-solving, and a collaborative mindset, I'd love to connect and explore potential opportunities.
 Feel free to reach out via https://www.linkedin.com/in/sharadchoudhury27/.